WWE Rumors: A Tag Team Reunion For Big Cass And Enzo Amore Could Be Coming, Per ‘Wrestling Observer’

 For the right amount of money, though, anything is possible.

 There’s no real way of knowing if the “Realest Guys In The Room” will ever reunite as a tag team again, but it’s pretty much a certainty that it won’t happen in WWE.
 When Enzo Amore had the allegations brought against him, it was the last straw.
-Big Cass had a lot riding against him as well in the days leading up his release.
+Big Cass had a lot riding against him as well in the days leading up to his release.
 For now, they will go and work elsewhere, but only time will tell if they have a reunion somewhere on the independent circuit.